Qmaks/TanksEcsDemo/README.md

 - Space | x for shooting

 ##  Features
-- 3 types of monsters with diferent speed, attack and defence
+- 3 types of monsters with different speed, attack and defence
-- 3 types of weapon with diferent view and parametrs
+- 3 types of weapon with diferent view and parameters
 - All monsters and weapons data are highlighted in separate configuration files.
 Which makes it easy to modify them from a single place
 - Using flexible eсs architecture.
 Easily expandable and scalable when new features are introduced